gaussian37/gaussian37.github.io/_posts/2018-10-27-python-raspberry-How to solve unable to login problem.markdown

 tags: [raspberry, login] # add tag
 ---

+The log-in problem we will handle maybe happens in `NOOBS` OS.

 If you have a problem unable to login even though you enter correct ID/Password.
 Maybe you are in infinite loops of log in.